The Roku Channel Debuts 30 "Roku Originals" on Streaming Day

 Roku Originals

 From award-winning scripted entertainment and engaging documentaries, to new breakout unscripted series, Roku Originals will give viewers free access to bold, fresh entertainment from the biggest names in Hollywood.
-The Roku Channel will be the exclusive destination for viewers in Canada to stream Roku Originals for free.
+The Roku Channel will be the exclusive destination for viewers in the U.S., Canada and the U.K. to stream Roku Originals for free.
 Programs available on May 20 include:

 #FreeRayshawn